WELF 1006 Introduction to Working with Individuals, Families and Communities (Block Mode)

 Coordinator Elisha Barrett Opens in new window

-Description This unit introduces students to a range of knowledge and skills for working with Indigenous individuals, families and communities as welfare and community workers.
-The unit begins with exploring students' expectations of, and understandings about, welfare and social and community development.
+Description This subject introduces students to a range of knowledge and skills for working with Indigenous individuals, families and communities as welfare and community workers.
+The subject begins with exploring students' expectations of, and understandings about, welfare and social and community development.
 Students are supported to develop introductory skills in the areas of engagement, interviewing and group work practice.
-The unit places importance on self-reflection and building resources for sustainability as a community worker.
+The subject places importance on self-reflection and building resources for sustainability as a community worker.

 School Social Sciences

 Discipline Human Welfare Studies and Services, Not Elsewhere Classified.

 Check your HECS Band contribution amount via the Fees page.

 Equivalent Subjects LGYA 1675 - Introduction to working with Individuals Families and Communities (Day Mode) LGYA 7643 - Skills Development in the Human Services (AREPMETRO)

 Students must be enrolled in 1689 Bachelor of Community and Social Development

 On successful completion of this subject, students should be able to:

 - reflect on their own expectations, values and assumptions about welfare and community work